mednche/police-deployment-optimisation/README.md

 - `testing_set_scenario1.pkl`
 - `testing_set_scenario2.pkl`

-The folder `dpd_case_study` contains all the files pertaining to the case study on Detroit Police Department (DPD), Michigan.
-It contains a `data` folder with the datasets used in the case study, as well as a series of folders containing the code and results for various analyses conducted on the model:
+The folder `dpd_case_study` contains all the files pertaining to the case study on Detroit Police Department (DPD), Michigan folders and jupyter pyton scripts and notebooks to run the ABM and the GAs.
-- experiments using the ABM on DPD
-- results of the single and multi-objective GAs applied to DPD

 ## Installation